oracle-quickstart/oci-apex-workflow-template/README.md

 ## **STEP 9:** Make some changes

-1. Before making any changes, checkin you current state into git:
+1. Before making any changes, check you current state into git:

   ```bash
   git add apps/